- City Budget

-Public Safety is comprised of the police, fire and inspection departments.
-In total, they make up 35.4 percent of the levy.
+Public Safety is comprised of police, fire and inspection departments.
+In total they make up 38.0 percent of the levy.

 Hopkins Police Department

-The Hopkins Police Department’s mission is to serve the community with Honesty, Integrity and Respect.
+The Police Department’s Mission is to serve the community with Honesty, Integrity and Respect.
 They accomplish this through community engagement, relationship building and providing education and youth initiatives.
-They also responded to over 26,000 calls for service in 2018.
+They also responded to 23,996 calls for service in 2019.
 They work diligently to prevent and deter crime.

 Hopkins Fire Department

-The Hopkins Fire Department makes a positive difference everyday by providing quality fire response, prevention services, emergency medical, hazardous materials handling and emergency preparedness.
-In 2018, they responded to over 1,500 calls, which is more than an 8 percent increase over the previous year.
+The Fire Department makes a positive difference everyday by providing quality fire response, prevention services, emergency medical, hazardous materials handling and emergency preparedness.
+In 2019, they responded to 1,431 calls.
 Their average response time is 4.2 minutes.

-The Inspections Department is the smallest department within public safety.
-Their budget is mostly funded through charges for service.
-The 2020 budget includes revenues of $572,700 and expenditures of $863,296.
+This is the smallest department within public safety.
+The Inspections Department budget is mostly funded through charges for service.
+The 2021 budget includes revenues of $586,700 and expenditures of $879,588.
 The Inspections Department is 1.3 percent of the tax levy.

 Capital Projects and Debt

-Capital projects and debt is the next largest portion of the levy making up 25.3 percent.
-It supports street reconstruction, capital projects at municipal buildings, equipment purchases and the Burnes Park improvement project.
+Capital projects and debt is the next largest portion of the levy making up 24.2 percent.
+It supports street reconstruction, capital projects at municipal buildings and equipment purchases.

 Street and Utility Improvement Project

-The City is completing an aggressive street reconstruction plan paid for through bond issuance, special assessments, and user charges for water, sewer and storm-sewer.
-All streets in Hopkins are planned to be reconstructed in the next 10 to 12 years.
+The City is completing an aggressive street reconstruction plan paid for through bond issuance, special assessments and user charges for water, sewer and storm-sewer.
+All streets in Hopkins are planned to be reconstructed by 2030.
 Continuing this program ensures the future preservation of our streets and helps maintain the quality of life Hopkins residents have come to expect.